 Design is political.

 Industrial design & climate change are intertwined.
 There is a big opportunity for designers to pave a path to a more circular future.
-Most consumers want to do something to help the environment.
-But when it comes to practicing what you preach, only 20% want to make any effort to adopt sustainable habits [Pew].
+Most consumers want to do something to help the environment, but only 20% want to make any effort to adopt sustainable habits [Pew].
 Honestly, we don’t blame them.
 Being eco friendly is less convenient, more expensive, and for lack of a better word - clunky.
 We know that old habits die hard, which is why we’re designing our products to fit seamlessly into the lifestyle you love.
 Minimal effort required.

 We started off as an activist collective.

 Grouphug started in 2014 as an activist design collective.
 We curate & produce an annual exhibition during NYC Design Week around big hairy topics (gun violence, nutrition, energy, & more).

 Read more about Grouphug Collective